Ayms/node-Tor/README.md

 Chunks are requested sequentially, they are then reordered and streamed or stored in indexedDB.

 A new peer requesting something will get quickly the first pieces.
 The new peer is becoming a seeder for the others as soon as it advertises to have at least 25% of pieces.

+Unlike with the bittorrent protocol, the peers can not freeride (see [torrent-live](https://github.com/Ayms/torrent-live) ie not doing anything except requesting pieces from others, not answering to anything and not sharing anything) since they are referenced by others, they must participate to the common effort, a peer attempting to freeride will get disconnected.

 #### Bridging with Bittorrent: